PATCHWORK: A Multipatch Infrastructure for Multiphysics/Multiscale/Multiframe Fluid Simulations: Physics tests

-In Figure~\ref{fig:interp2}, we show the ratio $\Delta M(t)/M_{\rm flow}(<t)$ between the change in total mass and the amount of mass that has flowed across the patch boundary up to that time for initial density modulation frequencies $\omega_n = \{ 0, 0.01, 1.0, 2.0, 2.6\} \times \omega_g.$ For all values of $\omega_n$, a small error ($\sim 10^{-6}$ of the mass flow at $t=1$: a bit larger for $\omega_n = 0.01$ or 0.1, several times smaller for $\omega_n = 0$) appears immediately.
-When $\omega_n < \omega_g$, there is no further increase in the absolute mass error for the rest of the test, all the way to $t=10^3$; as a fraction of the mass flow across the patch boundary, the error therefore decreases $\propto t^{-1}$.
-Thus, when the receiving grid is capable of representing the modulation, the fractional conservation error is quite small.
+In Figure~\ref{fig:interp2}, we show the ratio $\Delta M(t)/M_{\rm flow}(<t)$ between the change in total mass and the amount of mass that has flowed across the patch boundary up to that time for initial density modulations with frequencies $\omega_n = \{ 0, 0.01, 1.0, 2.0, 2.6\} \times \omega_g.$ As is appropriate to the steady-state flow we are studying, the fractional error is independent of time for all cases.
+Also not surprisingly, when $n < 1$, so that the global grid resolves the modulation well, the error is small: $\lesssim 10^{-4}$ for $n=0.01$, when there is almost no modulation, and $\approx 1.5 \times 10^{-3}$ for $n=0.1$.
+Once $n \gtrsim 1$, when the global grid can no longer support the modulation, the pattern changes.
+The error for $n=2.6$ is larger than for $n < 1$, but still tolerable ($\approx 1.5 \times 10^{-2}$).
+However, the error for both $n=1$ and $n=2$ is uncomfortably large: $\approx 0.3$.
+These two values of $n$ are special cases: the modulation is resonant with the global grid pattern, so the error in the mass flow depends strongly on the phase of the modulation at cell-centers, which is the same for all global cells.
+The value for $n=2.6$ should therefore be more characteristic of generic modulations.

-However, as perhaps should not be too surprising, when the receiving grid is too coarse to support the modulation, the error is larger.
-For integer values of $\omega_n/\omega_g$, by 10 time-units, the time in which the bulk flow can move to the right by 1 length unit (2 global grid cells), the total mass error becomes proportional to the amount of mass that has passed from one patch to the other, $\Delta M/M_{\rm flow} \simeq 7 \times 10^{-7}$.
-For non-integer values of $\omega_n/\omega_g > 1$, the error fraction is smaller, $\simeq 2 \times 10^{-8}$, so the initial error dominates until $t \gtrsim 100$.
+We have also examined the fractional conservation errors for $x$-momentum and internal energy, but we do not present them explicitly because the figures are virtually indistinguishable from those shown in Figure~\ref{fig:interp2}.
+That they should be so similar is to be expected because they are interpolated by identical procedures.